 Rapporteur summary:

+Yes: 5/13 companies

+No: 6/13 companies

+No strong view: 2/13 companies

+Given the above outcome, there are some companies that have concerns on this proposal.
+Hence, Rapporteur proposes the keep discussin the original proposal from the open issue list:

+RAN2 to keep discussing how to report the payload reported by the UE in the RA-Report for the 2-step RA:

+The overall payload without padding available in the UE buffer size at the time of initiating the 2 step RA procedure

+The payload without padding sent by the UE over the PUSCH resources in the msgA

 Concerning the ASN.1 structure and in particular the format of the IE for logging the payload size two options are discussed and captured as part of the proposal 12 in the pre-meeting 117 offline discussion [1].
 The proposal is captured in the following.